 Frog Animal Symbolism and Frog Meaning: When the frog jumps into your life it may indicate now is a time to find opportunities in transition.
 We see animal symbolism of transition with the frog in its unique growth cycle.
 The frog undergoes incredible transformations to reach the destination of full adulthood, and so do we as humans.

 Table of contents

 Frog Meaning and Symbolism

-The frog understands what it is like to undergo some serious growing pains - and so it is a fantastic animal totem for teenagers as they sometimes struggle to find their place (in-betwix youth and adulthood) in society.
+The frog understands what it is like to go through some serious growing pains – and so it is a fantastic animal totem for teenagers as they sometimes struggle to find their place (in-betwix youth and adulthood) in society.

 In many cultures the primary symbolic meaning of frogs deals with fertility.
 This is largely because these cultures observed Frogs laying enormous quantities of eggs, therefore making it a fertility symbol as well as a symbol of abundance.